|

 ou have a spiritual director, so,

-assuming that person knows what he is doing (more about this in a bit), you
+assuming that he knows what he is doing (more about this in a bit), you

 should follow that guidance.
 I, then, will offer you some added psychological